Docked and Natural Bobtails

 Tail docking is full amputation of the tail.
 This procedure is typically done between 1 and 3 days after birth, but may be done as late as 5 days after birth.
 Docking too close may result in spinal damage.

 The history of why tail docking became a part of the Australian Shepherd breed standard is very convoluted.
 It is popular belief that docking originated as a way to spare the dog risk of injury while working around livestock and farm equipment while also easing grooming requirements for the owner.
 However, the origin is far more unnerving.
 Working dogs were once exempt from taxation and as undisputable branding of working dog status the tails of working dogs were docked.
 Today, tail docking is considered to be a cosmetic upholding of the breed standard as opposed to a relief from taxation or a procedure for the safety of the animal.
-As such, the practice of tail docking is now being increasingly banned or simply voluntarily excluded by veterinary practices throughout some provinces and states, including Alberta and British Columbia.
+As such, the practice of tail docking is now being increasingly banned or simply voluntarily excluded by veterinary practices throughout some provinces and states, including Maryland, Alberta, British Columbia, Prince Edward Island, New Brunswick, Nova Scotia, Newfoundland and Labrador.

 Ironically, due to the breed standards requiring a tail length of 4 inches or less, natural bobtails are often docked regardless as tails may not be short enough to meet breed standard.
 Furthermore, natural bobs